RinkM/Odin8.5-Library/README.md

 ## Stretch Goals - Future?
 * Major on is to add API info with book / game / movie  cover.  check the information and autopopulate it.
 I'm not there... yet.

+## 2nd Branch Goals
+From Odin
+`Go back to your “Library” example and refactor it to use class instead of plain constructors.
+Don’t forget to use the git workflow you learned in this foundations lesson to work on a new feature.
+You should get used to working like this! `

 ## notes from 10/31